ÇÁ¶û½º ¹Î¹ý

 (Act no 98-170 of 16 March 1998)

-Any person who fulfils the requirements laid down in Article 21-7 in order to acquire French nationality loses the
+Any person who fulfils the requirements laid down in Article 21-7 in order to acquire French nationality loses the power to disclaim it where he enlists in French forces.

-Any minor born in France of foreign parents who is regularly recruited as a volunteer acquires French nationality at
+Any minor born in France of foreign parents who is regularly recruited as a volunteer acquires French nationality at the date of his recruitment.

 Art.
 21-10